sadanslargehole/neverForget/README.md

 #### credits
 - thanks to [keli5](https://github.com/keli5) for their letters bot project (the database code is lifted from them along with a few other things)
+  - she also made the docs into a webpage